The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/arlington-heights-il-41-w-rand-rd.md

 latitudeLongitude = ["42.11176012","-87.98530283"]
 +++

-***41 W Rand Road Store #553,*** is a Chuck E. Cheese's that opened on December 15th, 2015, with a {{< wiki-link "Chuck E Live Stage (Dance Floor)" >}} and is still open to this day with the 2.0 remodel.
+***41 W Rand Road Store #553,*** is a Chuck E. Cheese's that opened on December 15th, 2015, with a [Chuck E Live Stage (Dance Floor)] and is still open to this day with the 2.0 remodel.
 This location had the last 2015 model Dance Floor.
-This location is a relocation of the {{< wiki-link "Arlington Heights, IL (955 W Dundee Rd)" >}} store which opened on October 7, 1981 and closed on December 6, 2015 with a Studio C (1997)|Studio C Alpha.
+This location is a relocation of the [Arlington Heights, IL (955 W Dundee Rd)] store which opened on October 7, 1981 and closed on December 6, 2015 with a Studio C (1997)|Studio C Alpha.

 ## History